Signed in as:

 filler@godaddy.com

-Zandi is an Art Therapist who believes everyone is born with the healing power of creativity (yes, even you!), and who provides individual art therapy and clinical supervision.
+Zandi is an Art Therapist who believes everyone is born with the healing power of creativity (yes, even you!).

 Zandi is a Nationally Board-Certified Art Therapist (ATR-BC) Licensed Mental Health Counselor (LMHC, state of WA), and Licensed Clinical Professional Counselor (LCPC, state of NV).
 She’s had the privilege of working with clients of all ages; from children whose families were facing cancer at Cancer Pathways (formerly Gilda's Club Seattle), to adults with cancer who were seeking support at Cancer Lifeline, to seniors experiencing dementia and associated challenges of advanced age at Kline Galland Home.
 For 6 years Zandi worked as an Art Therapist at the University of Washington Medical Center (UWMC), where she and her team of clinical interns facilitated Art Therapy groups and bedside Art Therapy sessions for patients and families.
-Zandi then spent 2 years running the Art Therapy program at the Swedish Cancer Institute (watch Zandi talk about Art Therapy at the Swedish Cancer Institute), offering individual Art Therapy and Groups for adults.
+Zandi then spent 2 years leading the Art Therapy program at the Swedish Cancer Institute (Swedish Cancer Institute (watch Zandi talk about Art Therapy at the SCI), offering individual Art Therapy and Groups for adults.

-Outside of running Inspired Life Therapy, Zandi has taught in the Master's of Psychology and Art Therapy program at Antioch University in Seattle, guest-lectured on the topic of Art Therapy, in the Master’s of Nursing program at the University of Washington, and has been featured on New Day Northwest talking about the benefits of Art Therapy (watch Zandi talk about the benefits of Art Therapy).
+Outside of providing therapy and running programs, Zandi has taught in the Master's of Psychology and Art Therapy program at Antioch University in Seattle, guest-lectured on the topic of Art Therapy, in the Master’s of Nursing program at the University of Washington, and has been featured on New Day Northwest talking about the benefits of Art Therapy (watch Zandi talk about the benefits of Art Therapy).
 She was also an adviser and contributor to the therapeutic books and programs of Art with Heart, for many lovely years.

 Zandi specializes in working with folx around experiences related to: